Alluxio/alluxio/docs/Command-Line-Interface.md

 # Example Use Cases

 ## cat
-The `cat` command will print the entire contents of a file in Tachyon to the console.
+The `cat` command prints the entire contents of a file in Tachyon to the console.
 This can be useful for verifying the file is what the user expects.
 If you wish to copy the file to your local file system, `copyToLocal` should be used.